Jadhavggg/Jadhavggg/README.md

-- 👋 Hi, I’m @Jadhavggg
+- 👋 Hi, I’m Ganesh
-- 👀 I’m interested in ...
+- 👀 I’m interested in Several Things
-- 🌱 I’m currently learning ...
-Pharma Student
+- 🌱 I’m currently learning Pharma Student
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-Telegram @indian_gjj
+- Telegram @not_ganesh

 <!---
 Jadhavggg/Jadhavggg is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.